 1. Compliance Requirement - FTA provides a useful life policy for rolling stock, trolleys, ferries, facilities, and some equipment.
 Where a useful life policy has not been defined by FTA, the grantee, in consultation with the FTA regional or metropolitan office, must "make the case" by identifying a useful life period for all equipment, rolling stock, and facilities with an acquisition value greater than \$5,000 to be procured with federal funds.
 In the grant application, the grantee shall propose and identify a useful life for the capital asset to be purchased with federal funds.
 FTA approval of the grant represents FTA concurrence of the final determination of useful life for the purpose of project property acquisition.
 This in turn will identify the useful life of the federal interest for the disposition of the project property in later years.
-For additional information on useful life policy for a bus, van, trolley, rail rolling stock, and ferries, and to determine the useful life of such project property, please refer to FTA's Grant Management Requirements Circular 5010.1.
+For additional information on useful life of such project property, please refer to FTA's Grant Management Requirements Circular 5010.1.